 I’ve found that turkeys tend to float in the brining liquid.
 If your bird is going for a swim, weigh it down with a clean, heavy pot or pan.

 Vanilla Brined Thanksgiving Turkey

-- 1 whole turkey (16 to 20 pounds), giblets removed, cleaned and patted dry
+- 1 (16 to 20 pound) turkey, giblets removed, cleaned and patted dry

 - 3/4 cup kosher salt